astahmer/box-extractor/README.md

 ---

-if your TS version is compatible with [ours](<(https://github.com/astahmer/box-extractor/blob/main/packages/box-extractor/package.json#L35)>), then we might have removed one class that we shouldn't have, please open an issue with a minimal reproduction repository
+if your TS version is **NOT** compatible with [ours](<(https://github.com/astahmer/box-extractor/blob/main/packages/box-extractor/package.json#L35)>), then we might have removed one class that we shouldn't have, please open an issue with a minimal reproduction repository

 also, if you want to try debugging yourself: logs are available through the DEBUG env var